-These are the consolidated financial statements for ANZGHL (the Company) and its controlled entities (together, the Group or Consolidated Entity) for the year ended 30 September 2023.
-The Company is a publicly listed company incorporated and domiciled in Australia.
+These are the financial statements for ANZBGL (the Company) and its controlled entities (together, the Group or Consolidated Entity) for the year ended 30 September 2023.
+The Company is a public company incorporated and domiciled in Australia with debt listed on securities exchanges.
+The Company is a subsidiary of ANZGHL and is regulated by APRA as an ADI.
 The address of the Company's registered office and its principal place of business is ANZ Centre, 833 Collins Street, Docklands, Victoria, Australia 3008.
 The Group provides banking and financial services to individuals and business customers and operates in and across 29 markets.